 Combined leadership is what I like to call the mix between the ages.
 You need people younger than you to lead the business just as much as you need a few dinosaurs in the game.
 The clash and cohesiveness these two bring to the table will allow, dependent on the personalities of these folks, a business to thrive (in most instances).

-The only questions you need to ask yourself once you have covered your interview with a candidate is:
+To me the only questions you need to ask yourself once you have covered your interview with a candidate is:

 - How will they fit into the team?